Skip to main content

 Conclusion

-To conclude, it is important to make yourself well-versed with the long term capital gain tax on mutual funds.
-This will help you identify the time-frame for which you should hold your investments to minimize your tax liabilities, thereby allowing you to make an informed decision.
+To conclude, it is important to make yourself well-versed with the long-term capital gain tax on mutual funds.
+This will help you identify the duration for which you should hold your investments to minimise your tax liabilities, thereby allowing you to make an informed decision.
 You can also seek the help of a tax consultant for better understanding.

 FAQs: